-NEWS RELEASE: Leadership team on homelessness making progress as more families leave KakaakoPosted on Sep 4, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Leadership team on homelessness making progress as more families leave KakaakoPosted on Sep 4, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Another 13 people moved out of the Kakaako encampment on Thursday, September 3rd, bringing to 56 the total number of homeless campers who have transitioned from Kakaako to homeless shelters around O‘ahu since August 7, 2015.